9 April 2019

 We support the HFEA’s recommendation of only having treatment at a licensed clinic.

-We have a large quality sperm bank and all of our sperm donors are rigorously screened and have full medical histories taken.
+We have a large quality sperm bank with sperm donors available for use right now.
+All of our sperm donors are rigorously screened and have full medical histories taken.
 Many write pen portraits that includes a description about them and a goodwill message intended for any child or children born as a result of their donation.

 We offer fixed price packages with no hidden costs that include up to six counselling sessions.